It has been brought to my attention that practically every child in America is playing soccer!

 Heat/dehydration, heat exhaustion, asthma/breathlessness from too much running, ailments from high winds–hot or cold, high anxiety before games, injuries, broken bones, broken teeth, lips (taking a kicked ball in the mouth), bitten tongues, head injuries from falls and collisions with other kids’ heads, bee and wasp stings, sand in the eyes, fingers in the eyes, kicks in the shins, broken ankles, sprained ankles, and sprained hands and fingers from trying to break a fall…what more could you ask for?

 And they’re not even being paid to do this, it’s all for “fun”!
 Yikes!
-OK, I don’t pretend to understand this, but luckily, homeopathy can help!
+OK, I don’t pretend to understand this–wait a minute, yes I do, I used to play soccer as a kid myself!
+But luckily, homeopathy can help!
 If you don’t believe me, ask the French soccer team doctor from 1993 to 2004, including the World Cup championship team of 1998, who said:

 Every homeopath carries Arnica with him (or her) in his (or her) pocket or car or backpack or all three.
 That’s certainly the case with me.
 I have Arnica 10M in my pocket, Arnica 30C in my first aid kit in my backpack and Arnica 200C in my car.
 What can you do with Arnica?
 Practically anything!
 Think of it in car accidents, falls, head injuries, any blow, a sore bruised feeling from any cause–even a flu with a sore bruised feeling all over the body.